annotorious/annotorious-v1/readme.md

 ## Licensing

 This tool is licensed under the terms of the __GNU Lesser General Public License (LGPL)__.
-In plain English, this means you can use and re-distribute our tool for free, in non-commercial as well commercial products, with no restrictions or implications on the license of your own software. __However__: should you modify the code of the tool itself, these __modifications__ need to be Open Source, too.
-In short: feel free to use this tool wherever or however you want without restrictions.
-But if you fix a bug, add a cool feature, etc. be sure to give back to the community.
+In plain English, this means you can grab, use and re-distribute our tool for free, for commercial or non-commercial purposes, with no restrictions whatsoever. __However__: should you modify the code of the tool itself, these __modifications__ need to be Open Source, too.
+In short: feel free to use this tool wherever or however you like without restrictions.
+But if you fix a bug, or add a cool feature, be sure to give back to the community.